Background pattern

 If you have applied too many patches or a patch with the wrong dose, remove them and contact your doctor immediately or call the Toxicology Information Service.
 Tel.: (91) 562 04 20, indicating the medication and the amount applied, or go to the hospital.

-The signs of overdose include breathing problems or shallow breathing, fatigue, extreme drowsiness, inability to think clearly or walk or speak normally, and dizziness or confusion.
+Signs of overdose include breathing problems or weak breathing, tiredness, extreme drowsiness, inability to think clearly or walk or talk normally, and dizziness, dizziness, or confusion.
 An overdose can also cause a brain disorder known as toxic leukoencephalopathy.

 If you forget to change the patch

-• If you forget to change the patch, change it as soon as you remember and note the day and time.
-Change the patch again after3days (72hours), as usual.
+• If you forget to change the patch, change it as soon as you remember and make a note of the day and time.
+Then change the patch again after 3days (72hours), as usual.

-• If you are delayed, you should talk to your doctor, as you may need additional painkillers, butdo notapply additional patches.
+• If you are significantly late, you should talk to your doctor, as you may need additional pain relievers, but do notapply extra patches.

-• If the patch falls off before it should be changed, apply a new one immediately and note the day and time.
+• If the patch falls off before it is due to be changed, apply a new one immediately and make a note of the day and time.
 Choose a new skin area:

 • On the upper back of your child

-• Inform your doctor about this and leave the patch on for another3days (72hours)or for the time your doctor tells you, before changing the patch in the usual way.
+• Inform your doctor about this and leave the patch on for another 3days (72hours)or for the time indicated by your doctor, before changing the patch in the usual way

 If you want to stop using the patches

 • Do not stop using this medication abruptly.
 If you want to stop using this medication, talk to your doctor first.
-Your doctor will tell you how to do it, usually by gradually reducing the dose to minimize withdrawal symptoms.
-See also section 2, “Withdrawal symptoms when stopping Durogesic Matrix use”.
+Your doctor will tell you how to do it, usually by gradually reducing the dose so that the unpleasant withdrawal effects are minimal.
+See also section 2, "Withdrawal symptoms when stopping Durogesic Matrix".

-• If you stop using the patches, do not use them again without consulting your doctor first.
+• If you stop using the patches, do not start using them again without consulting your doctor first.
 You may need a different dose when you resume treatment.

 • Unusual drowsiness, slower or weaker breathing than expected.

-Follow the previous recommendations and have the person wearing the patch move and talk as much as possible.
-In very rare cases, these breathing difficulties can compromise life or even be fatal, especially in people who have not used strong opioid analgesics (such as Durogesic Matrix or morphine) before.
-(Rare, may affect up to 1 in 100 people)
+Follow the above recommendations and make the person wearing the patch move and talk as much as possible.
+In very rare cases, these breathing difficulties can be life-threatening or even fatal, especially in people who have not previously used strong opioid pain relievers (such as Durogesic Matrix or morphine).
+(Uncommon, may affect up to 1 in 100 people)

-• Brusque swelling of the face or throat, severe irritation, redness, or blisters on the skin.
-All of them can be signs of a severe allergic reaction.
-(The frequency cannot be estimated from the available data)
+• Sudden swelling of the face or throat, severe irritation, redness, or blisters on the skin.
+These can be signs of a severe allergic reaction.
+(Frequency cannot be estimated from available data)

 • Decreased level of consciousness or loss of consciousness.
-(Rare, may affect up to 1 in 100 people)
+(Uncommon, may affect up to 1 in 100 people)

 Very common (may affect more than 1 in 10 people)